 This recipe for Uppu seedai from store bought flour is quite simple, if one follows the instructions meticulously.
 This is the first Krishna Jayanthi that I am spending with my daughter, son in law and granddaughter whom I am visiting in the USA.
 I am not good at making sweets, let me confess.
 Perhaps because I haven’t tried them out much.
 However the success story of the Uppu Seedai for Gokulashtami has now made me venture out to try sweets and savouries for festivals.

 In India, it is easy to get well made delicious sweets and savouries from the mithai shops or from stores like Shri Krishna Sweets or The Grand Sweets or from online stores.
-Anyway my mother had been sending me the sweets for this festival since may years, so there was no incentive to try making a reputedly difficult item.
+Anyway my mother had been sending me the sweets for this festival for may years, so there was no incentive to try making a reputedly difficult item.

 My daughter Lakshmi has been painstakingly making all the appropriate sweets for each festival ever since she came here, but this time I wanted to be the one to make the uppu seedai and vella seedai, the traditional Tamilian Gokulashtami naivedyam delicacies.

 When I started checking out recipes, I found that almost all of them required the rice (and urad dhal) to be soaked and then ground/powdered into flour, which I didn’t want to do as I didn’t think the food processor would give me the consistency of flour required and it would anyway have taken up more time than I could afford today.
 I took Lakshmi’s advice and made the uppu seedai from store bought flour, both for the rice flour and urad flour.